 Liz has a personal chair in Global Health and Development.
 She is Director of the Global Health Academy and Assistant Principal of Global Health at the University of Edinburgh.
 Liz was the Health Advisor for the Scottish Government Malawi Cooperation Agreement.
 She has led several research programmes with the Malawian Health Service, she directs the UK’s Zambia UK Health Workforce Alliance, and leads health partnerships in Uganda, Ethiopia and Rwanda.

-Liam Dillon is a Research Assistant working for Dr. Jennifer Dickie, senior lecturer in Environmental Geography at the University of Stirling, Scotland.
-Liam is responsible for managing the geospatial data for the Chitetezo project as well as supporting research planning and logistics.
-New to the field of research, Liam comes from a background of natural sciences and geomatics, specialising in geospatial analysis and GIS.
-He is working on capacity building and developing research skills that will be useful in the current and future projects.
+Liam Dillon was (August 2022 – April 2024) a Research Assistant working with Dr. Jennifer Dickie, senior lecturer in Environmental Geography at the University of Stirling, Scotland.
+Liam was responsible for managing the geospatial data for the Chitetezo project as well as supporting research planning and logistics.
+New to the field of research, Liam came from a background of natural sciences and geomatics, specialising in geospatial analysis and GIS.

 Roselyn Dzanja is an experienced community engagement practitioner with a strong background in academia – 5 years teaching undergraduate level at the University of Malawi.
 She defended a Master’s Degree in Theatre and Media in Communication for Development and holds a Bachelor of Arts Humanities degree (Drama).
 Roselyn’s work is characterised by working with young people and vulnerable groups using art-based techniques for advocacy, empowerment and creating local solutions to existing health and social-economic problems.